 The Federal Government and the German states (Länder) set up the Excellence Initiative (2005–2017) that provided additional support for research activities in various disciplines at German universities.
 The 4.6 billion euros it invested has had a tangible impact: graduate schools, excellence clusters and future projects have enriched the university landscape, given research a real boost and created outstanding training facilities for young researchers.
 Now, this successful programme is being continued in the form of the Excellence Strategy.
 It is again investing in cutting-edge university research while supporting excellence clusters and excellence universities with annual funding totalling 533 million euros.

 Higher education institutions offer a broad spectrum of research activities, including basic research and applied research and development (R&D).
-Over 100,000 of Germany’s approx. 390,000 R&D researchers work at higher education institutions and university hospitals.
+Over 100,000 of Germany’s more than 400,000 R&D researchers work at higher education institutions and university hospitals.

 The largest share of R&D expenditure, roughly 3.9 billion euros, goes to the engineering sciences; they are followed by medicine and health research, which have access to approx. 1.2 billion euros a year.

 Gross domestic expenditure on research and development (GERD) at institutions of higher education totals 18.4 billion euros (2018) and is provided by the